 - hand in your mobile phone if you have not already done so.
 This is your final chance.
-Failure to do so may lead to disqualification; - write in black ink; - write your name exactly as it appears on the attendance register (except for CCEA examinations), centre number, candidate number and unit or component code or paper details on your answer booklet(s) and on any additional answer sheet(s) used; - fill in any other details as necessary; - do all work, including rough work, on examination stationery unless otherwise stated; - write your answers in the designated sections of the answer booklet; - neatly cross through any rough work but do not make it totally illegible, as it will be forwarded to the examiner; - do any rough work for multiple-choice papers in the question booklet.
+Failure to do so may lead to disqualification; - write clearly and in black ink; - write your name, surname, (except for CCEA examinations), centre number, candidate number and unit or component code or paper details on your answer booklet(s) and on any additional answer sheet(s) used; - fill in any other details as necessary; - do all work, including rough work, on examination stationery unless otherwise stated; - write your answers in the designated sections of the answer booklet; - neatly cross through any rough work but do not make it totally illegible, as it will be forwarded to the examiner; - do any rough work for multiple-choice papers in the question booklet.